carthach/ofxTimeline/README.md

             robocopy "$(OF_ROOT)/addons/ofxTimeline/libs/sndfile/export/vs/$(Platform_Actual)/" "$(ProjectDir)bin/" "*.dll" /njs /njh /np /fp /bytes if errorlevel 1 exit 0 else exit %errorlevel%

- - Add 'TIMELINE_AUDIO_INCLUDED=1' & 'TIMELINE_VIDEO_INCLUDED=1' to the Preprocessor settings
+ - Add to the Preprocessor settings:
+            TIMELINE_AUDIO_INCLUDED=1
+            TIMELINE_VIDEO_INCLUDED=1

- - Don't forget to set this for ALL configurations and ALL platforms, got stung with that one a few times...
+ - Don't forget to set these for ALL configurations and ALL platforms, got stung with that one a few times...

 ### history